What arborist work taught me about falling.

 There’s irony in it.

 I went from being scared on a rope to being scared walking into dark homes with sick people.
+But the fear is different now.

 Same tree, different branch.